fstark/PloTTY/README.md

 *In Progress*

-# Challenge 4: Generating the basic instructions
+# Challenge 4: Generating the images

-The test.py program does the generation from the top-left quarter of a midjourney supplied 2048x2048 image.
+2048x2048 image.

 This is an example image generated based on a midjourney "cat" prompt:

 ![A cat](images/sample3-out.png)

+The test.py program does the generation from the top-left quarter of a midjourney supplied
 ## Installing test.py

 ```